IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_service_api_key.rst

   store_value (False, bool, None)
     Boolean value deciding whether API key value is retrievable in the future

-  file (False, str, None)
-    File where api key is to be stored

-  description (False, str, None)
-    description of the API key

   id (False, str, None)